Manuscript format: get your novel ready for submission

 The hash symbol ‘#’, an asterisk ‘*’ or a few dashes ‘—‘ are all acceptable markers of a scene break.

 Indent all new paragraphs except for the first paragraph of a new scene.

 Dialogue for a new speaker goes on a new paragraph.

-Dialogue that is a continuation of something you were describing the same character doing stays in the same paragraph.
+However, dialogue that’s a continuation of something you were describing the same character doing stays in the same paragraph.

-The manuscript should always end with a line saying End, so the literary agent or publisher knows that nothing has gone missing from the manuscript.
+The manuscript should always end with a line saying End, so the literary agent or publisher knows nothing has gone missing from the manuscript.

 Manuscript Format Example: A Kill in the Morning

 When I submitted my novel A Kill in the Morning to Transworld Publishing and the Terry Pratchett Prize, this is what the cover page looked like:

 And here’s the opening page, showing what the page header, chapter header, spacing, paragraph indenting and a scene break should look like.